All Episodes

 And again, these are things happening in the lead up to decision day.

-But if somebody or you know, a hundred million people vote before these events even happen, they're not getting the full context and picture of what is what is unfolding in the choice that is truly before them.
+But if somebody or 100 million people vote before these events even happen, they're not getting the full context and picture of what is unfolding in the choice that is truly before them.

-Now, for those of those Americans, our fellow Americans that aren't say as hardcore as maybe we all are.
+Now, for those of those Americans, our fellow Americans that aren't, say, as hardcore as maybe we all are, usually for them, the campaign, they'll pay some attention on the periphery leading up to, say, Labor Day.

-But there are what is something like the Monday before election day, because this happened the Monday a week later, just six days after election day, that you have the Pfizer announcement on a vaccine, or you don't have the final debate, but a hundred million people voted.
+But there are what is something like the Monday before Election Day, because this happened the Monday, a week later, just six days after Election Day, that you have the Pfizer announcement on a vaccine, or you don't have the final debate, but 100 million people voted.

 There's something, there's something wrong with the process that is continuing to extend out further and further and further.

-You know, this period of time and the methods and the lacking and and frankly, lack of standards, uh, simple basic standards, and the outright mailing to people that don't even request ballots in the millions, it lends itself to take away confidence, credibility in the system.
+You know, this period of time and the methods and the lacking and frankly, lack of standards, simple, basic standards, and the outright mailing to people that don't even request ballots in the millions, it lends itself to take away confidence, credibility in the system.

 That's why this poll is out yesterday with so many of you rightly feeling as you do.